 A reputable and battle-proven Los Angeles criminal defense attorney who has experience with Los Angeles white collar crimes can help you respond smartly to the charges and avoid making errors or omissions that could complicate your defense.

-Look to Mr. Michael Kraut of the Kraut Law Group to get immediate and strategic help with your defense today.
+Look to Mr. Michael Kraut of the Kraut Criminal & DUI Lawyers to get immediate and strategic help with your defense today.
 This former prosecutor and regular media consultant attended Harvard Law School.
 He has a deep command of relevant case law as well as lots of practical courtroom experience and a great track record.